hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 ## Challenges

-The main challenge for me was to figure out what sort of application I wanted to built in 5 days.
+The main challenge for me was to figure out what sort of application I wanted to built in 5 days using CRUD operations.
 I found myself tossing up between ideas and coming back to them only to be back at square one.
-Learning to stick to one idea and being committed to it was definitely important.
+However, I finally settled on a photo sharing application as I wanted to explore the mechanism behind successful platforms like Instagram and Facebook.

-One of the technical challenges I faced in building this application was in trying to understand how file upload works in the backend and getting the uploaded images stored on a hosting server.
+On a more technical note, the first challenge was to try to understand how file upload works in the backend and to get the uploaded images stored on a hosting server.
+The other technical challenge was to figure out how to assign a delete button(with modals) to each image on the same page

-The other challenges included:
-- Assigning a delete button(with modals) to each image on the same page
-- Deciding on the design of the website

 ***

 ## CRUD operations

 ###Create
-Users are able to sign up and start positing photos -First name
+Users are able to sign up and start posting photos
+- First name
--Last name
+- Last name
--Username
--Password
--Email
+- Username
+- Email
+- Password

 ###Read
 Users are able to log into their account and view:
--Photos uploaded by other users
+- Photos uploaded by other users
--Their own collection of photos through the dashboard
+- Their own collection of photos through the dashboard

 ###Update
 Users are able to update their email or password.